Skip to main content

 • ended is the date and time the job successfully ended.
 Also represented in RFC3339 form and is in UTC.
 This value is only set for Succeeded jobs.

 • status is the current status of the job.
-Possible values are Waiting, Stopping, Stopped, Active, Running, Succeeded, Failed, DeadlineExceeded.
+Possible values are Waiting, Stopping, Stopped, Active, Running, Succeeded, Failed.
 Active status means that the job has a replica created, but this replica is not ready (due to such reasons as volume mount is not ready, or it is a problem to schedule replica on a node because not enough memory available, etc.), this status can remain forever.
 Status Failed if the job's replica container exits with a non-zero exit code, and Succeeded if the exit code is zero.

 Getting the status of all existing jobs